Suspended lineman Richie Incognito says this storm will pass

 “You know, I’m just trying to weather the storm right now.
 And this will pass,” he told CNN affiliate WSVN outside a doctor’s office in Weston, Florida, on Tuesday.

-Incognito said he didn’t want to comment on media reports that he sent line-mate Jonathan Martin voice mails containing racial slurs and threats of physical violence.
-When asked about his status with the team, Incognito closed the door to his car without answering and drove away.
+Incognito said he didn’t want to comment on media reports that he sent Martin voice mails containing racial slurs and threats of physical violence.
+When asked about his status with the team, Incognito closed the door to his BMW without answering and drove away.

 ESPN, NFL.com and other media outlets reported that representatives for Martin on Sunday submitted the voice mails and texts to the league and the Dolphins.
 One of the messages, from April, contained a reference to Martin’s biracial background, according to ESPN’s sources.